Digital Transformation In Healthcare (+Use Cases, Benefits, Trends)

 1. Enterprise Health Record

 Electronic Health Records (EHR) are digital versions of patients’ medical records and health information.
 They contain comprehensive and up-to-date information about a patient’s medical history, diagnoses, medications, allergies, immunizations, laboratory results, and other relevant health data.
-Electronic Health Records are a replacement of the traditional pen and paper method of storing patient data.
+Electronic Health Records replace the traditional pen-and-paper method of storing patient data.

-To implement effective in-app training to boost EHR adoption, consider implementing a digital adoption platform such as Whatfix.
+To implement effective in-app EHR training and boost EHR adoption, consider implementing a digital adoption platform such as Whatfix.
 Whatfix’s in-app guidance allows you to generate custom onboarding flows that overlay on top of your software.
-Furthermore, customized tooltips, popup recommendations, and a self-help widget pull data from your knowledge base to support employees all the way through the software adoption process.
+Furthermore, customized tooltips, popup recommendations, and a self-help widget pull data from your knowledge base to support employees throughout the software adoption process.

-A Hospital Management System (HMS) is a software solution designed to automate and streamline various administrative, operational, and clinical processes within a hospital or healthcare organization.
-A Hospital Management System is implemented to streamline operations, improve efficiency, enhance patient care, and optimize resource utilization.
+A Hospital Management System (HMS) is software designed to automate and streamline various administrative, operational, and clinical processes within a hospital or healthcare organization.
+It is implemented to streamline operations, improve efficiency, enhance patient care, and optimize resource utilization.

-A few features of Hospital Management System include:
+A few features of the hospital management system include:

 • Patient Management